cccbr/runningatower/content/docs/ringingroom/handbells/index.md

 A brief guide

-The following was previously published as a .pdf file on the [CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#cccbr) website.
+The following, written by Alison Hdge, was previously published as a .pdf file on the [CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#cccbr) website.

 ![Part of a set of handbells](sixbells.png)